University College

 UC One is a 0.5 credit course, one of four courses typically taken by a first-year Faculty of Arts and Science student.
 Enrolment in each course is limited to up to 30 students.
 Students enrol in one of the following four 0.5 credit courses:

-In UC One, you can choose a stream that complements your own interests.
+In UC One, you can choose a course that complements your own interests.

 Weekly lectures and seminars will be supplemented with prominent guest speakers, including political and business leaders, activists from non-governmental organizations, theatre directors, artists, and health practitioners.
 Students will have the opportunity to meet with the speakers and socialize with their fellow students after each guest lecture.
 Students will also participate in a range of field trips across the city.

-Students enrol to the specific section during the Enrolment period.
+Students enrol to the specific course during the Enrolment period.
 All first-year students in the Faculty of Arts and Science (St. George campus) are eligible to enrol.
-Those participating in other One programs are excluded from UC One.

 For more information visit the UC One website at: https://www.uc.utoronto.ca/uc-one.